mob205/chessplusplus/README.md

 This version also includes a move history and game state saving/loading.

 Note: Since this game is in the terminal, White and Black pieces are denoted by capital and lowercase letters, respectively.

 Q - Queen | N - Knight | B - Bishop | R - Rook | P - Pawn | K - King

 # How to Play
 Each move is played by first inputting the tile of the piece you want to move.
 Then, input the tile that you want that piece to go to.

+All pieces and pawns follow the standard chess rules for piece and pawn movement.

 ![moving a pawn](Images/firstmove.png)